 Keep your head turned at a 45-degree angle while holding this position.
 You’ll want to stay in this position until spinning or dizziness stops or for 15-30 seconds.

 That’s it!
-According to Dr. Foster, it may need to perform this maneuver several times.
+According to Dr. Foster, you may need to perform this maneuver several times to completely treat your vertigo.

 Watch how to treat vertigo with this at-home treatment by Dr. Carol Foster of the University of Colorado Hospital…

 The video has received millions of views and has gone viral because it works.
-Many people around the world have written to Dr. Foster to express their gratitude.
+Many people around the world have written to Dr. Foster to express their gratitude as it cured their vertigo symptoms.
 “I hear from people in Poland, Saudi Arabia, and Paris,” she said.
 “It is so gratifying to get their feedback and have them say, ‘Hey, I was so ill and now I’m well!'”